094459/newsletter-oss-projects/README.md

 **amazon-bedrock-synthetic-manufacturing-data-generator**

 [amazon-bedrock-synthetic-manufacturing-data-generator](https://aws-oss.beachgeek.co.uk/3ln) is a industry aligned synthetic data generation solution.
 Manufacturing processes generate large amounts of sensor data that can be used for analytics and machine learning models.
 However, this data may contain sensitive or proprietary information that cannot be shared openly.
 Synthetic data allows the distribution of realistic example datasets that preserve the statistical properties and relationships in the real data, without exposing confidential information.
 This enables more open research and benchmarking on representative data.
 Additionally, synthetic data can augment real datasets to provide more training examples for machine learning algorithms to generalize better.
 Data augmentation with synthetic manufacturing data can help improve model accuracy and robustness.
 Overall, synthetic data enables sharing, research, and expanded applications of AI in manufacturing while protecting data privacy and security.(#186)

+**amazon-kinesis-video-streams-dcep**

+[amazon-kinesis-video-streams-dcep](https://aws-oss.beachgeek.co.uk/4am) is the repo for the Data Channel Establishment Protocol (DCEP) library.
+DCEP is a simple protocol for establishing symmetric data channels between WebRTC peers.
+It uses a two-way handshake and allows sending of user data without waiting for the handshake to complete.
+The peer that initiates opening a data channel selects a stream identifier for which the corresponding incoming and outgoing streams are unused and sends a DATA_CHANNEL_OPEN message on the outgoing stream.
+The peer responds with a DATA_CHANNEL_ACK message on its corresponding outgoing stream.
+Then the data channel is open.
+DCEP messages are sent on the same stream as the user messages belonging to the data channel.
+The demultiplexing is based on the SCTP Payload Protocol Identifier (PPID), since DCEP uses a specific PPID.(#208)

 **amazon-mwaa-docker-images**